Find out all you need to know about legacy system integration in our comprehensive guide, covering everything from challenges to real world examples.

 Uncontrollable IT costs

 One of the main reasons enterprises avoid legacy modernization is the cost.
-But, while it’s true that the price of updating and replacing legacy systems is high, the long-term costs of maintaining them can get expensive.
+While it’s true that the price of updating and replacing legacy systems is high, the long-term costs of maintaining them can get expensive.

 That’s not including the financial implications caused by increased security risks or competitive advantage either.